UFResearchComputing/Linux_training/non_HiPerGator.md

 *Last updated: September 17, 2020*

 > This version of the handout is for users who do not have a HiPerGator account.
 It uses the free [repl.it](https://repl.it) service to run the examples.
+These instructions *should* work in most Bash environments, so you do not need to use repl.it, it is offered as a suggestion.

 ## Getting Around in Linux